aridjayarecipes/cutesrecipes.web.app/content/post/1969-easiest-way-to-prepare-any-night-of-the-week-stuffed-grape-leaves-with-oil.md

 1. Then chop them all and drain them in a fine filter. after that, add them to the rice
 1. Add lemon juice and pomegranate molasses, spices and olive oil to the filling then mix them very well
 1. On a solid board spread the grape leaves and add 1tsp filling on top and wrap starting from sides then cylindrical shape (like sandwish)
-1. Squeeze well while wrapping so that the rice won't come out during cooking
+1. Squeeze well while wrapping so that the rice won&#39;t come out during cooking
 1. Repeat the procedure on all grape leaves
 1. Wash the potatoes and tomatoes and cut them in circles place them in bottom of cooking pot
 1. Add the wrapped grape leaves press tightly next to each other in a circular way